jmeistrich/rnl-conf-2025/slides/slides.md

 <!--
 A lot of the apps you use every day are Electron apps.

-I don't mean to throw shade on Electron or these apps.
+Now I don't mean to throw shade on Electron or these apps.
 Maintaining multiple native apps in different languages is a huge overhead, so Electron is probably the best choice for most apps.

 You can even see my own app, Legend, in there.
 That's part of why I'm so passionate about this, because I've been mad about this for 8 years now.